A true story of Kevin and I, when Europe met Africa *9 min read*

-Kevin was studiously quiet, unmoved by my great breakthrough.
+Kevin was studiously quiet, unmoved by my significant breakthrough.
 He kept digging the menu, studying it keenly as a doctor mending nerves of a patient during a ruptured spinal cord operation.
-Dropping his gloves on the table, he summoned the waiter to come take our orders.
+Dropping his gloves on the table, he summoned the waiter to come to take our orders.
 Kevin was ready.
+I was ready.

 To all my readers, sharers, likers, feedbackers Asanteni

-The waiter quickly noted my order in his little book, then whispered, ‘and you’, his forked smile exposing partly broken brown teeth; a clear product of overindulgence in chewing hat and toking weed.
+The waiter quickly noted my order in his little book, then whispered, “and you,” his forked smile exposing partly broken brown teeth, possibly a product of overindulgence in hat chewing or perhaps toking weed.

 The waiter soon came back, his colleague in tow.
 The waiter stood aside, his fist clenching the order paper, allowing his colleague whose English was smoother to do the talking.

-“Excuse me Sir.
-Are you familiar with what you’ve just ordered?” he swapped glances between Kevin and I before he rested his gaze firmly on Kevin and stirred the waters further, “this beef tartar is a plate of slices of raw beef and a piece of lemon appetizer.
+“Excuse me, Sir.
+Are you familiar with what you’ve just ordered?” he swapped glances between Kevin and me before he rested his concerned gaze firmly on Kevin and stirred the waters further, “this beef tartar is a plate of slices of raw beef and a piece of lemon appetizer.
 Are you comfortable with that?”

 Kevin was rattled to the core.
-The shock on his face when uncooked raw meet was mentioned exposed his under belly.
-It dawned on him that this time round, he had stretched his imaginations thin.
+The shock on his face when uncooked raw meat was mentioned exposed his underbelly.
+It dawned on him that this time around, he had stretched his imaginations thin.

-For someone who only hours ago in Amsterdam had ordered ‘hamburger meat’, whatever that was, for a snack only to be served some strange tasteless block of beef (which he said tasted like saw dust), you’d think he could have been a little more careful with his selection.
+For someone who only hours ago in Amsterdam had ordered ‘hamburger meat,’ whatever that was, for a snack only to be served some strange tasteless block of beef (which he said tasted like sawdust), you’d think he could have been a little more careful with his present selection.

 As the waiters walked away back to the counter, Kevin flipped through the menu pages in silence before settling on fried rice with egg stew.
 Once bitten, familiar faces he went for.

-Later that evening as we recalled the drama amid bouquets of laughter, I told him that they should have served him his order without intervention.
-That way he’d learn to swim close in foreign waters.
+Later that evening, as we recalled the drama amid hysterical laughter, I told him that they should have served him his order without intervention.
+That way, he’d learn to swim closer in foreign waters.

-Nevertheless, it seemed like that near fatal menu disaster worked magic, for over the rest of the days in Europe, never once did I see him order stuff he couldn’t figure out.
-He learned the crude ways of the shrewd.
-Unlike Osuofia who stuck to his African roots, Kevin tried to blend in, and in the process ended up gonged.
+Nevertheless, it seemed like that near – fatal menu disaster worked magic, for over the rest of the days in Europe, never once did I see him order stuff he couldn’t figure out.
+He learned the simple ways of the shrewd.
+Unlike Osuofia, who stuck to his African roots, Kevin tried to blend in, and in the process, ended up defeated.

 Dedicated to my kitchen cabinet member Kevin Kwoba.
 To many days and success in life.
 Cheers!